dropbox/changes-mesos-framework/README.md

 make test
 ```

+You can also run tests locally (on your host machine).
+You need to install
+mesos (`brew install mesos` on Mac), and may need to `sudo pip install mesos`
+too.
+After that `make test` should work (mileage may vary, this is only really
+tested on Mac).

 Running the scheduler requires having mesos set up and running but this vagrant VM is not set up to do that yet.
 You can instead use a different one:

 ```shell